Skip to content

 • equals(value1, value2): Checks for equality.

-Tallyfy example: Imagine a Tallyfy task has a due date stored as a text form field (e.g., TaskDueDateText).
-To check if this task is overdue in a Power Automate condition that interacts with Tallyfy:
+Tallyfy example: Let’s say you have a Tallyfy task with a due date stored as a text form field called TaskDueDateText.
+Want to check if it’s overdue?
+Here’s how:

 • Value 1 (Expression): formatDateTime(outputs('Get_task_details')?['body/forms/TaskDueDateText/value'], 'yyyy-MM-dd')